Make-School-Courses/BEW-2.3-Web-Security/Lessons/Cryptography.md

-# 📜 Day 7: Intro to Information Hiding
+# 📜 Day 7: Intro to Cryptography

 <!-- omit in toc -->
 ## ⏱ Agenda {docsify-ignore}